oasis-open/cti-stix-elevator/docs/conversion-issues.rst

 - ``use-extensions``: STIX 2.x provides the ability to "extend" any STIX object, using the extension-definition object.
 - ``ignore``: The content is dropped, and does not appear in the STIX 2.x object

 Note that the handling of missing properties is not complete - not every STIX 1.x property is handled.
+The Mapping section of this documentation lists what properties are handled for each SDO.

-The disposition of all missing properties is usually presented in warning messages.
+The disposition of all missing properties is presented in warning messages.

-Additionally, the coverage is generally limited to missing *properties*.
-Missing *object types* are not handled.
+It is possible to create custom cyber observables in STIX 1.x through use of the CustomObjectType.
+This can only be done within an
+Observable Object, therefore the resulting STIX 2.1 object will be a SCO.
+For STIX 2.0, it will be similar to any other cyber observable object.

-For instance, ``Incident`` is a object type in STIX 1.x, but it is not representable in STIX 2.x.
-The missing policy does not alter this.
+``Incident`` and ``Infrastructure`` are object types in STIX 1.x, but it is not representable in STIX 2.0.
+However, through the use of the options --incidents and --infrastructure, a custom object (or extensions) will be created.
+Both of these object types exsit in STIX 2.1.

 **An Example**